 My idea of a nice jog is definitely less pounding the pavements and more getting lost in the woods (and covered in mud in the process).
-I’ve been very good at training for my fast-approaching Endurance Life coastal trail run in Exmoor this weekend, so I’m rewarding myself with some of this lovely gear.
+I’ve been very good at training for my fast-approaching Endurance Life coastal trail run in Exmoor this weekend, so I’m rewarding myself with some of this lovely trail running kit.

 1. BAM placket top, £34: